 Foggers can be used inside or outside in a variety of situations in agriculture or the food process industry where sanitizing is a vital element.
 Chemical foggers are particularly important in environments such as the dairy industry (milking parlours), the pig industry (weaner sheds) and hatcheries for the chicken business, where any pollution of the workplace would be costly in time and money.
-Fogging machines are also crucial in sanitizing high risk food preparation areas where food, either processed or fresh is about to go to market and where the appropriate level of cleanliness is crucial.
+Fogging machines are also crucial in sanitizing high risk food preparation areas where food, either processed or fresh is about to go to market and where the appropriate level of cleanliness is essential.

 Fogging Machine Types

 Fogging machines can be portable or static, automatic or manual and have various designs suitable for particular applications.
 They vary in size depending on the operation required and normally have the chemicals or disinfectant contained within the body of the unit, however some units can be fixed directly on to a drum of insecticide or other chemical solution, for large scale operations.
-There are centralised automated systems electronically controlled for larger facilities
+There are also centralised automated systems electronically controlled for larger facilities.

 We supply a range of fogging machines, hand pump sprayers and ULV foggers, all of which are easy to use and cost effective.